 Outer Jacket Labeling

-With all nonmetallic sheathed cable, the outer jacket is labeled with letters that show how many insulated wires are concealed within the sheath.
-This wire count does not, however, include the uninsulated wire that is used as a ground wire.
+With all nonmetallic sheathed cable, the outer jacket is labeled with letters that show how many insulated wires are concealed within the sheathing.
+This wire count does not, however, include the uninsulated bare copper wire that is used as a grounding wire.
 For instance, if the cable lists 12-2 WG, it means there are two insulated 12-gauge wires (a black and a white wire), plus a ground wire.
-If the label says 12-3, this is a three-conductor, 12-gauge cable with a bare copper ground wire included.
+If the label says 12-3, this is a three-conductor (red, black, and white), 12-gauge cable with a bare... copper ground wire included.

 07 of 07